As of January 2020 there were over 1.74 billion websites on the Internet. Wow.

 You know what a target looks like, right?
 All those circles getting smaller until you get to the one in the center – the bullseye?
 When you play darts, or go to the shooting range you score less with each hit that is in the circles furthest out.

-So why not use this analogy when you think of online marketing?
-Doing so would without a doubt help to improve your overall rankings and allow you to prioritize and “target” your efforts!
+So why not use this analogy when you think of SEO marketing?
+Doing so would without a doubt help to improve your overall rankings by prioritizing and “targeting” your efforts.

-Here are the key bullseye marketing tips to get your core terms in place.
+Here are the key bullseye SEO marketing tips to get your core terms in place.

-Once your target is complete, begin with the bullseye and make sure that your WordPress site title and description uses your main phrase and/or a variation thereof.
+Once your target is complete, referring to the bullseye and make sure that your WordPress website title and description uses your primary phrase and/or a variation thereof.
 Also make sure to include these phrases peppered throughout your primary headlines and copy.

 Search Engines are Just Computers

-Search engine crawlers are not sentient; they don’t think they don’t surmise (...as of late that could be open to discussion).
-They gobble up what is on your site based on the content, the code and 100s of other variables and then based on each search bots unique algorithm determines how your site will be ranked.
+Search engine crawlers are not sentient; they don’t think; they don’t surmise.
+(As of late that could be open to discussion.)
+They gobble up what is on your website based on the content, the code and 100s of other variables.
+Then based on each search bot’s unique algorithm it determines how your website will be ranked.